 Visit the institution website for COVID‑19 updates

-A good Honours Degree (UK or equivalent) and usually a taught Masters degree or its equivalent.
+A good Honours Degree (UK or equivalent) and usually a Masters degree which demonstrates evidence of the ability to conduct independent research.

 Months of entry